All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 A prominent member of the Roger Pirates.

-- Dual Wielding: During Oden flashback, he wielded two axes in both hand.
+- Dual Wielding: During Oden flashback, he wieldes two axes to fight the Whitebeard Pirates.

 - Perpetual Smiler: Always smiling, just like his captain.